GregUtas/robust-services-core/CONTRIBUTING.md

-`documentation` | additions or changes to documents or code comments `duplicate` | already described in another issue `enhancement` | a capability that should be added `help wanted` | an issue where collaboration is especially sought `invalid/declined` | will not be implemented `question` | something that should be added to a FAQ
+`documentation` | additions or changes to documents or code comments `duplicate` | already described in another issue `enhancement` | a capability that should be added `good first issue` | suggestions for new contributors `help wanted` | an issue where collaboration is especially sought `invalid/declined` | will not be implemented `question` | something that should be added to a FAQ